Skip to main content

 • Monitor Service and Replication Activity: Track your PowerSync Service and replication logs with Instance Logs

-• Configure Alerts: Set up alerts for replication issues or usage activity *
+• Configure Alerts: Set up alerts for connection or replication issues or usage activity *

 • Alert Notifications: Set up Email notifications or Webhooks to report events (like issue or usage alerts) to external systems *